 Walk-in Tub Cost Factors

-There are hundreds of walk-in tub options on the market, each offering different designs, features, and materials.
+There are hundreds of walk-in bathtubs on the market, each offering different designs, features, and materials.
 It makes sense that with all this variety, each tub option also has a different price tag, with simpler models costing less and models with more features or special design attributes costing more.
 Here are some of the main factors that contribute to the cost of different walk-in tub models:

 - Tub type and size: Tub type and size are probably the most important factors affecting the cost of your chosen tub.
 Walk-in tubs with greater length and width, multiple seats, or other design features that increase the size often cost more because they use more material and may be more difficult to manufacture.